Hi everyone! Wanted to give you an update on our progress at

 ONGOING

-Exterior masonry restoration – feels never ending but we are
+Exterior masonry restoration – feels never ending but we are getting there

 Installation of vintage bricks in rectory courtyard